jmamma/MegaCommand_Design/README.md

 Before you start coding you need to decide which core you are going to use.

 ## Arduino Cores
-In ArduinoLand, a Core is a collection of initialisation functions and associated libraries, used for configuring the underlying hardware, it is analogous to an Operating System kernel.
+In ArduinoLand, a Core is a collection of initialisation functions and associated libraries, used for configuring the underlying hardware; it is analogous to an Operating System kernel.

 There are two cores to keep in mind: